List of As Told by Ginger characters: Will Patterson

-Darren's older brother, 16 years old, high school junior, licensed driver, and main tormentor Will Patterson has the opposite school status as his brother does.
+Darren's older brother, who is 16 years old, a high school junior, licensed driver, and main tormentor Will Patterson has the complete opposite school status as his brother does.
 He is one of the most popular kids at the high school.
 He has a group of girls that follow him around school and is the football star on the field.
 He takes his role as older brother very seriously.
 In The Right Stuff, Macie is throwing a pool party for her advanced French class (of which Will is a student of).
-When Will sees Darren, he picks him up and throws him into the pool, even after Darren claims that he'll rust (referring to his headgear).
+When Will sees Darren, he rudely picks him up and throws him into the pool, even after Darren claims that he'll rust (referring to his headgear).
 Also, in Fast Reputation, Ginger, Dodie, and Macie crash a party that Will is chugging sodas at.
 In New Girl in Town, Ginger asks Will to come to a party she's throwing for the new girl, but he refuses until he finds out it's in a morgue.
 He occasionally offers Darren brotherly advice; in the series finale, The Wedding Frame, he gives Darren a little advice on how to handle his devastated relationship with Ginger, but he quickly turns the conversation to center around himself.